-The Trac web-based project management tool is implemented as a server side

 -cgi-program.
-Trac is written in the Python programming language and store it's

-+cgi-program.
 Trac is written in the Python programming language and uses SQLite

++web-based application.
+Trac is written in the Python programming language and

-+as an embedded database.
-For HTML rendering, Trac uses the Clearsilver template
++can use SQLite or PostgreSQL as database.
+For HTML rendering, Trac uses the

 * Subversion Python bindings.